cyberark/secretless-broker/test/mysql_handler/README.md

 ```

 #### Log in to the MySQL server via the Secretless MySQL handler
-In another terminal, navigate to the `test/mysql_handler` directory and send a MySQL request via websocket:
+In another terminal, navigate to the `test/mysql_handler` directory and send a MySQL request via Unix socket:
 ```
 mysql -u testuser --socket=run/mysql/mysql.sock
 ```